 IEEE 802.11 notes that with respect to federal radar systems in the band, the technology in use for managing unlicensed devices in the presence of radars is DFS.
 We recommend that the going-in hypothesis is that the existing or modified DFS could work to ensure that these federal radar systems do not experience harmful interference.
 We note that the NTIA will be performing studies, and is in a good position to recommend whether existing DFS can work or will need to be modified, as industry does not have access to much information about radar emissions parameters beyond the basic information contained in the NTIA report, indicating that the radars may have emissions that include sub-microsecond pulsewidths.
 More information will need to be gleaned from NTIA’s examination of this issue to determine next steps.
 In response to the Notice’s question about pulsewidth detection capability, ETSI requires detection of 0.5 microsecond pulsewidths, which represents industry’s present capability.
-The issue is not, of course, detection if one pulsewidth, but detection of the radar bursts over a test pattern to a measured probability of detection.
+The issue is not, of course, detection of one pulsewidth, but detection of the radar bursts over a test pattern to a measured probability of detection.

+IEEE 802.11 does not agree that imposing adjacent channel sensing is necessary for the protection of radar in the band.
+As stated above, we believe the case for adjacent channel sensing is speculative, not borne out by real world examples, and is very costly in terms of degrading the operation of commercial Wi-Fi equipment that would operate in the band.

 In the view of IEEE 802.11, DSRC protection is the new problem to be resolved in this proceeding.
 As the transportation industry has evolved its vision of ITS, the underlying DSRC technology has been evolving.
 The candidate technology to become DSRC is now 802.11p, a technology that is part of the 802.11 family and borrows some of its capabilities.
-From our membership, we are aware that there are many companies whose engineers are represented in 802.11p standards as well as in the other 802.11 working groups, which means much of the industry is actively supporting both commercial 802.11 as well as DSRC technologies.
-As the standards body that oversees both, we strongly prefer a set of FCC rules that will allow both sets of technologies to flourish.
+From our membership, we are aware that there are many companies whose engineers were represented in 802.11p standards and continue to be involved in the other 802.11 working groups, which means much of the industry is actively supporting both commercial 802.11 as well as DSRC technologies.
+We strongly prefer a set of FCC rules that will allow both sets of technologies to flourish.
 As the Notice states, DSRC is itself an evolving technology designed to improve safety in situations involving vehicles.
 The Notice lists the vehicle to vehicle communications that will warn of a dangerous condition or event, as well as vehicle-to-infrastructure communications.
 These implementations need secure, dependable wireless communications with low latency to perform their intended function.
 802.11 notes that the onboard transmitters for DSRC are licensed by rule, and are therefore primary.
-Infrastructure transmissions are licensed by the FCC to the states – again, these have primary status in the band.
+Infrastructure transmissions are licensed by the FCC– again, these have primary status in the band.
 As IEEE 802.11 views the question posed by this proceeding, the issue is whether there will be spectrum, which at any given location at any given time, is not in use by DSRC and which could be used by U-NII devices if those devices cause no harmful interference to DSRC operations.